Epilepsy Awareness Reaching Millions of Canadians

 Understand SUDEP (Sudden Unexpected Death in Epilepsy) and why awareness and safety planning matter.

-The Jaymie-Lynn Robertson Memorial Bursary honours the life of Jaymie-Lynn Robertson, a vibrant young woman who lived with epilepsy and passed away at age 23 due to SUDEP (Sudden Unexpected Death in Epilepsy).
-Diagnosed at 20, Jaymie-Lynn refused to let epilepsy limit her passion for life, inspiring all who knew her through her resilience and determination.
+The Jaymie-Lynn Robertson Memorial Bursary honours the life of Jaymie-Lynn Robertson, a vibrant young woman who lived with epilepsy and passed away at age 23 due to SUDEP.

 Online Youth Community Hub

-We are excited to share that the ESEBC Online Youth Epilepsy Community Hub is now officially open.
-This new space has been created for young adults across British Columbia who are living with or affected by epilepsy.
+The ESEBC Online Youth Epilepsy Community Hub is a supportive space for young adults across British Columbia who are living with or affected by epilepsy.

 Place: Facebook Live (virtual)

-Register by clicking the link below or email [email protected] for more information.
+Register using the link below or email [email protected].

-Register by clicking the link below or email [email protected] for more information.
+Register using the link below or email [email protected].

 Ways to Connect With ESEBC